alokgaurav04/DA6401_Assignment_2/README.md

     # Unzip the iNaturalist.zip file on google drive
     !unzip -q /content/drive/MyDrive/nature_12K.zip -d /content

+    #iNaturalist_12k.zip file contains 2 folders ,train and val
+    # So , I have divided train folder into train and val dataset in the ratio of 8:2 .
+    # and I have used val folder as test dataset.

     # Set the directory path , if using local computer then this path needs to be changed
     DATA_DIR = "/content/inaturalist_12K"